This program will run again in summer 2021. Learn about a similar experience for summer 2020 here.

 The main course in this program offers six quarter credits and is a mix of reading assignments, lectures, and service learning.
 Students will study with University of Oregon Professor Dr. Derrick Hindery, Bolivian Professor José A. Martinez and indigenous leaders, who will give guest lectures.
 All course activities will be conducted in English or translated to English.

 At the University of Oregon, credits can be used as INTL Block B: Professional Concentration* elective credits, or INTL Block C: Latin America and Caribbean Focus elective credits.
+This program counts for the INTL intercultural experience requirement.

 *All Block Bs accepted except for Second Language Acquisition & Teaching